Course Catalog

 Graphic Design

+Students will need access to a digital camera with a removable media card.
+The school cannot provide digital cameras.
 Graphic design is essentially about problem-solving.
-The core of this course is the skillful combining of images and text through computer-aided page design in order to communicate a given message.
-Through demonstrations, guided practice, and projects, students learn to use the MAC-based software programs Adobe Photoshop and InDesign.
-Students study basic design concepts, including typography, layout, space, color and form, and apply these to the creation of informative and persuasive materials.
-Students shoot their own photographs that are then used in the projects that require images.
+The core of this course is the skillful integration of images and text through computer-aided page design to communicate a given message.
+Through demonstrations, guided practice, and projects, students learn to use the Mac-based software programs Adobe Photoshop and InDesign.
+Students study basic design concepts, including typography, layout, space, color, and form, and apply these to the creation of informative and persuasive materials.
+Students take their own photographs, which are then used in projects that require images.
 Specific assignments include creating posters, CD covers, brochures, and magazine layouts.

 Advanced Graphic Design